Would-be Conqueror In Tsarist Russia Turns Up Losing Card

 Containing a lengthy account of one “Countess R.”, who in the hair-pilloried and hoop-skirted days of the mid-eighteenth century sold her soul to a mysterious foreign dignitary in exchange for gambling riches, Suvorin connects the legend with the near-century-old Countess Ravenskaya (Edith Evans), the wealthiest woman in St. Petersburg who is rumored to have attained her fortune from supernatural knowledge of “the secret of the cards”.
-Soon ingratiating himself with the countess’s young ward Lizavetta Ivanova (Yvonne Mitchell) as a means to gain entrance to the house, Suvorin one evening secretes himself in the ancient countess’s private chambers for a similar exchange to that of eighty years before; one that, past death and a further encounter beyond the grave, will ultimately lead to the fated, dissolving faro table turn-up of the title card.
+Soon ingratiating himself with the countess’s young ward Lizavetta Ivanova (Yvonne Mitchell) as a means to gain entrance to the house, Suvorin one evening secretes himself in the ancient countess’s private chambers for a similar exchange to that of eighty years before; one that, past death and further encounters beyond the grave, will ultimately lead to the fated, dissolving faro table turn-up of the title card.

-Based on Alexander Pushkin’s 1834 story, which evoked the dire uncertainty of a previous generation of Russian history in its tale of dark obsession, grim inheritance, and thwarted ambition, the 1949 British filming of Queen of Spades — displanted by distances of two continents and one century — nevertheless spiritually (dis)embodies its moribund milieu with the startling creepiness of an open casket, postmortem transaction — polyphonic vocalizations ringing spectrally throughout an Expressionistic Orthodox cathedral — between a live soul and a dead one.
-As one of the more effective evocations of the supernatural on film, the uncanny nature of Suvorin and Countess Ravenskaya’s three “meetings” depicted in the film — a both silent (on her part) and shrieking (on his), pistol-threatening interview in the countess’s chambers; the aforementioned, funeral-set encounter between a live corpse and a dead one; and finally the visitation of the roaring midnight voice, fire-breathing the cards’ winning secrets through Suvorin’s darkened chambers like a hurricane inferno — are most astonishing for their dramatic and psychological ambiguity.
+Based on Alexander Pushkin’s 1834 story, which evoked the dire uncertainty of a previous generation of Russian history in its tale of dark obsession, grim inheritance, and thwarted ambition, the 1949 British filming of Queen of Spades, displanted by distances of two continents and one century, nevertheless spiritually (dis)embodies its moribund milieu, polyphonic vocalizations ringing spectrally throughout an Expressionist Orthodox cathedral, with the startling creepiness of an open-casket, postmortem transaction between a live soul and a dead one.
+These exchanges between the barely-living and the near-dead include a both silent (on her part) and shrieking (on his), pistol-bearing interview in the countess’s chambers; the aforementioned, funeral-set encounter between a live corpse and a dead one; and finally the visitation of the roaring midnight voice, fire-breathing the cards’ winning secrets through Suvorin’s darkened chambers like a hurricane inferno.
+As one of the more effective evocations of the supernatural on film, the uncanny nature of Suvorin and Countess Ravenskaya’s trio of morbid interactions depicted in the film are most astonishing for their dramatic, psychological, and indeed metaphysical ambiguity.